dotnet/docs-maui/docs/macios/interpreter.md

 ## Enable the interpreter

-The Mono interpreter can be enabled in release builds by setting the `UseInterpreter` MSBuild property to `true` in your .NET MAUI app's project file:
+The Mono interpreter can be enabled in iOS release builds by setting the `UseInterpreter` MSBuild property to `true` in your .NET MAUI app's project file:

 ```xml
 <PropertyGroup Condition="$(TargetFramework.Contains('-ios')) and '$(Configuration)' == 'Release'">